 Be especially careful with harvested seeds, which can include imperfections.
 It is essential to identify any with cracked shells.
 You should germinate or plant them right away since they will not store well.

 For optimal storage results, use the freshest seeds you can, because they have the best chance of successful germination.
-Per experts at 420Beginner, seeds that are up to a few months old are the best choice.

 Prepare Seeds for Storage